stevepurdie/saap-docs/content/for-delivery-engineers/gitops/environments.md

          selfHeal: true
    ```

-1. Add a folder called production (if not present) corresponding to the cluster name, Add an ArgoCD Application in this folder which points to `<tenant-name>/argocd-apps/prod`.
+1. Add a folder called production (if not present)  corresponding to the cluster name inside `argocd-apps` at root level, Add an ArgoCD Application in this folder which points to `<tenant-name>/argocd-apps/prod`.

    ```yaml
    # Name: gabbar-prod.yaml (TENANT_NAME-ENV_NAME.yaml)